 One way to make the fence stronger is through more stable posts, driving round wooden posts directly into the ground with a machine a contractor would have.
-This compacts the soil around the posts securely compared to digging, placing the post in and backfilling the area.
-This would cost more money having professional help but save you from loose posts in the near future.
+This compacts the soil around the posts securely compared to digging, placing the posts in, and backfilling the area.
+This would cost more money to have professional help but save you from loose posts in the near future.

-Of course it is nice to have a fence that compliments the farm, looks attractive, professional and that you can be happy with when you look out on the farm.
-However your budget is a big factor on how fancy you can go.
+Of course, it is nice to have a fence that compliments the farm, looks attractive, and professional, and that you can be happy with when you look out on the farm.
+However, your budget is a big factor in how fancy you can go.
 The most important thing is how functional and safe the fence is.

 How Much Fencing Is Needed